Newlands Stadium

-Tenants Stormers finished in first place in the 2012 Super Rugby season for the first time in their history.
-Western Province also use the venue for home games.
-The city's soccer clubs Ajax Cape Town, Santos and the dissolved club Vasco da Gama have in the past occasionally hosted matches at the Newlands Stadium.
+The city's soccer clubs Ajax Cape Town, Santos and the dissolved club Vasco da Gama occasionally hosted matches at the Newlands Stadium.

 History

-The decision to buy the ground the stadium stands on was made by the Western Province Rugby and Football Union in 1888.
-The first official match at Newlands took place on 31 May 1890 when Stellenbosch defeated Villagers there in front of a crowd of about 2,400 people.
+The Western Province Rugby and Football Union decided to buy the ground the stadium stands on in 1888.
+The first official match at Newlands took place on 31 May 1890 when Stellenbosch defeated Villagers in front of a crowd of about 2,400 people.
 The following year the stadium hosted its first rugby test when the British Lions toured South Africa.

-It was not until 1919 that the first permanent concrete stands were erected on the grounds.
+The first permanent concrete stands were erected on the grounds in 1919.
 Later, in 1927, the new grandstand was erected and the field layout was changed to run from north–south.
 Yet more changes came in 1931 when the South stand was also enlarged.

 In the 1950s parts of a new grandstand as well as South stand were completed, facilities such as lifts and a Presidential room were added, a fourth bay was added to the grandstand, and an extension was added to the lower gallery.